 It’s okay to visit the UK as many times as you like.
 Moving to Portugal does not mean you are never coming back to Britain.

 If you ever get homesick in Portugal, take a cheap and quick direct flight to your town.
 The land of your ancestors is less than 3 hours away by plane.
 Many British moved to Portugal, but none of them stopped being proud of their British heritage.

 Before Brexit, many UK citizens used to live in Portugal and never even registered themselves as residents properly.

-Now that the UK is no longer part of the European Union, they must apply and obtain a residency visa in order to legally relocate to Portugal.
+Ever since the UK is no longer part of the European Union, they must apply for and obtain a residency visa to relocate legally to Portugal.

-That means having to deal with a lot of paperwork and the world widely famous Portuguese bureaucracy.
+That means dealing with a lot of paperwork and the worldwide famous Portuguese bureaucracy.
 When the British move to Portugal nowadays, they usually come with a Golden Visa or Passive Income Visa, later exchanging it for a residence card.

 Fortunately, visa processes are not complicated enough to prevent anyone from living in Portugal.
 And if you prefer, you can always hire an Immigration Assistance company to take care of every detail for you.

 - Read Also: Living in Portugal after Brexit.

 Are you a British that wants to move to Portugal?

 Living here is an excellent choice for expats looking for a country with mild weather and a lower cost of living.
 In fact, most British move to Portugal for these two reasons precisely.